 While AI researchers may be aware of the existence of a highly effective language super brain, this is the first time such a powerful tool has been made accessible to the general public through a free, user-friendly online interface.

 According to Varun Mayya, CEO of software development firm Avalon Labs, "ChatGPT seems like a human being."
-It is exactly like a person, except that it is fully knowledgeable.

 As viral videos show it writing Shakespearean poetry, meditating about philosophical issues, and finding defects in computer codes, it has recently taken over social media.